DOJ tells court it supports one of Trump’s nominees for special master - NewsBreak

 The Department of Justice (DOJ) on Monday said in a court filing it would support one of the special master nominees put forward by former President Trump’s legal team to review documents seized during an FBI search of Mar-a-Lago.

-The Justice Department asked the court to consider appointing its two choices for special master as well as Raymond Dearie, a retired U.S. district judge for the Eastern District of New York who was nominated by former President Reagan.2023 solar eclipse path will cross Oregon
+The Justice Department asked the court to consider appointing its two choices for special master as well as Raymond Dearie, a retired U.S. district judge for the Eastern District of New York who was nominated by former President Reagan.

 In its filing , the DOJ cited “previous federal judicial experience and engagement in relevant areas of law” as being “important qualifications for this position.”